 A typical program lasts 12 weeks.
 You’ll go to a rehab facility 2 or 3 times a week for an hour or so.
 At the end of that program, you and your team will decide whether you should continue.

-If you don’t feel well enough yet or can’t find a way to get to a rehab center, at-home care may be possible.
+If you don’t feel well enough yet or can’t find a way to get to a rehab center, at-home or virtual care may be possible.

 Even if you exercise and eat healthy foods, you can still benefit from cardiac rehab.
 You may just be one of those people who needs only a brief program.